 Presents an overview of the principles and practical analysis of significant case law applicable to the U.S. Constitution, emphasizing search and seizure, arrest, civil rights, related amendments, due process, and the judicial system.
+Prerequisite-CMJ 3302 or equivalent

 CMJ 4301 Police and Community Relations